 Feel a need to support artists, crafters, and others who work with their lands to glorify the Lord?
 Try looking for family Catholic businesses who sell unique gifts.
 You might think that your priest or seminarian friend has it all when it comes to Catholic gifts until you spot that perfect present.

-Look to Sophia Bernadette for Catholic shirts.
+Look to Totally Catholic Tees for Catholic shirts.

 Does he need some Battle Beads from Rugged Rosaries?

 If you can’t make a pilgrimage yourself, you can still send something special from the Holy Land.
 Holy Land Gifts, for example, allows you to purchase various precious gifts, or holy water directly from Lourdes.